 Each time you’ll reach a new journey goal, your Comfort Zone will expand, pushing your Stretch Zone outwards, until it eventually includes your end goal.
 Your end goal will gradually seem less scary and easier to achieve.

 Take a moment to think about what you’re trying to achieve as a freelance translator.
 What would a 10 out of 10 look like?
 Write it down on a piece of paper.
 How do you feel about this goal?

 Now think about the different areas you will need to focus on in order to reach that goal?
 Write them down on your piece of paper.
 Which area will you need to focus on first?
 How do you feel about this journey goal?
 If it still feels too scary, how could you break it down into smaller steps?

 How Coaching Can Help:

 Coaching can help you break your goals down into manageable steps.
 Your coach will act as a sounding board using effective listening and questioning skills to support you through your Stretch Zone.
 They will help you stay focused and in control, thus allowing you to reach your goals more quickly and more efficiently than if you were doing it alone.
-To learn more about coaching and how you could benefit from it, please click here.

 You may also like: